Ketamine-assisted psychotherapy: Legality

 In the United States, ketamine is approved by the FDA as an anesthetic agent.
 However, use of compounded ketamine for any psychiatric disorder is not approved by the FDA due to concerns for safety and efficacy, despite off-label prescriptions by healthcare professionals.
-Since 2019, Only esketamine (Spravato) has been approved by the FDA since 2019 as a nasal spray for depression that is treatment-resistant or to control acute behaviors of suicidality.
+Since 2019, only esketamine (Spravato) has been approved by the FDA since 2019 as a nasal spray for depression that is treatment-resistant or to control acute behaviors of suicidality.
 Esketamine is under strict regulation and guidance from FDA and the Risk Evaluation and Mitigation Strategy (REMS), requiring patient monitoring after administration for safety.
 Despite FDA's lack of approval, ketamine has been prescribed off-label by healthcare professionals to patients with a variety of psychiatric conditions, particularly in settings of treatment-resistant conditions.
 In the United States, ketamine is able to be given off-label by healthcare professionals only, and over 2000 clinics have legally been prescribing ketamine under medical supervision for psychiatric care.
 Other countries also allow the use of ketamine as an off-label agent to treat resistant psychiatric conditions under medical supervision, including Canada, Germany, and United Kingdom.
 Potential risks associated with it include dissociation, sedation and abuse.
 Esketamine cannot be distributed outside of certified clinical settings.

 Limitations and future directions

 Ketamine-assisted psychotherapy has the potential to show significant efficacy in the treatment of treatment-resistant depression and suicidality, among other mental disorders.
-But, extensive further research is needed for its effects and mechanisms of action to be properly understood.
+However, extensive further research is needed for its effects and mechanisms of action to be properly understood.
 Currently, the lack of large, replicated clinical trials prevent existing results from being generalizable to the larger population, and many clinical trials have used different administrations of treatment, making a standardized review difficult.
 The current model of ketamine-assisted psychotherapy also uses repeated administration of ketamine, the long-term side effects of which are not fully known yet.
 High doses of ketamine could also have potentially toxic effects in patients.
 Given that existing studies only have short-term follow-up, the long-term safety of patients who undergo repeated dosing is, therefore, unknown.
 Future trials should be of larger scale, with repeated ketamine dosing, regular monitoring and follow-up.
 They should also focus on integrating ketamine with other forms of therapy, including, but not limited to motivational enhancement therapy (MET) and functional analytic psychotherapy (FAP).